TRS Report: Private Prisons

 While the 13th Amendment of the Constitution of the United States ended and abolished slavery, there was an exception; slavery will only be punishable by law.

-Today, one of the biggest problems in the urban, and occasionally rural, communities across the country is the mass incarceration, especially with the large number of private prison companies in America.
+Today, one of the biggest problems in the urban, and occasionally rural, communities across the country is the prison industry, especially with the large number of private prison companies in America.

 Many of the people who are convicted and sentenced for a felony crime are incarcerated in facilities that are held by the private prison companies, while many of the people are arrested and convicted for petty crimes or are a non-violent offense.

-Large private prison companies are growing despite the fact private prisons only make up a minor percentage of the incarceration population and are expected to gain considerable profits during Donald Trump’s term as President, especially with Jeff Sessions as Attorney General that gives him top authority over all law enforcement.
+The prison industry is growing despite the fact private prisons only make up a minor percentage of the incarceration population and are expected to gain considerable profits during Donald Trump’s term as President, especially with Jeff Sessions as Attorney General that gives him top authority over all law enforcement.

 Statistics from the Bureau of Justice shows the amount of people in trouble with law enforcement has been rising steadily since the 1980s: